Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Introduction

-Let us give a cursory overview over the conditions, for the rigorous meaning of the notation we have to refer to the main part of this paper. $\rho^{k}_{z}$ are semi-norms, which encode Kato-Rellich bounds on the family $B$, which among others, imply that all $A\left(x\right)=B\left(x\right)+A_{0}$ have constant domain $\dom\ A_{0}$.
-The semi-norms $\tau$ encode conditions on the (relative) Schatten-von Neumann membership of the derivatives of the family $B\left(x\right)$ and their decay for $\left|x\right|\to\infty$.
-Here the radial derivative is special, since we assume that it decays faster.
-These decay conditions correspond to the assumption of asymptotic homogeneity of order $0$ in \cite{Cal}[Theorem 2].
-The rest of the conditions are self-contained, they encode the assumption that $A$ and $\Id A$ are radially continuous at infinity in the above sense.
+Let us give an overview over the above conditions.
+We first note that the parameter $\alpha\geq 1$ is central.
+It allows flexibility in the most important condition (\ref{introtraceeq}) where a larger $\alpha$ means a weaker requirement on $B$.
+It should be noted however that this comes at a price, namely that $N$ has to be increased.
+The parameter $N$ determines how regular $B$ needs to be on the Hilbert scale generated by $A_{0}$ (cf. conditions (\ref{introdiffeq}) and (\ref{introdomeq}).
+It should however be noted that the regularity of $B$ on $\IR^{d}$ needs to be in any case just once continuously differentiable, independent of the choice of $\alpha$, and thus $N$.
+The condition (\ref{introdomeq}) encodes Kato-Rellich bounds on the family $B$, which in particular imply that all $A\left(x\right)=B\left(x\right)+A_{0}$ have constant domain $\dom\ A_{0}$.
+In rough terms condition (\ref{introdomeq}) ensures that the domain properties of the involved operators are well-behaved.
+The condition (\ref{introtraceeq}) stipulates the (relative) Schatten-von Neumann membership of the derivatives of the operator function $B$ and their decay for $\left|x\right|\to\infty$.
+The radial derivative is singled out, since we assume that it decays faster.
+These decay conditions correspond to the assumption of asymptotic homogeneity of order $0$ in Callias' classical setup \cite{Cal}[Theorem 2].
+The final condition (\ref{introradlimeq}) also refers to the behaviour of $B$ at infinity.
+Roughly speaking, it implies that it should not matter on which ray one approaches a fixed direction at infinity of the functions $B$ and $\nabla B$.

+It should be remarked that while the above conditions are quite general, one should also emphasize that the possibility of arbitrarily choosing $\alpha\geq 1$ is not only interesting for generality but also because of the requirements from applications.
+If one wants to incorporate the choice of a proper differential operator of order $1$ on $\IR^{n}$ for $A_{0}$ itself ($H$ is then $L^2\left(\IR^{n}\right)$), one runs into problems with condition (\ref{introtraceeq}) if one is just allowed to take $\alpha=1$.
+Due to well-known Schatten-von Neumann estimates (cf. Chapter 4 in \cite{Simon}) this issue boils basically down to the fact that $x^{-n}$ is not integrable on $\IR^{n}$ at infinity.
+We note that at the end of this paper we include as an example results dealing with exactly this sketched setup, which stem from \cite{F2}, which gives the detailed proofs in this particular setup, which we omit in this paper.